igor-podpalchenko/vmware-vm-deflate/README.md

      set -x
      trap read debug

-if you want step by step commands tracing.
+if you want step by step disk editing commands tracing.